elias-aouad/context-retriever/README.md

 # Results

-To sum up, here is a table for the different methods used in this work :
+To sum up, here is a table of results for the different models used in this project :

 model name | metric on train set | metric on dev set
 --- | --- | ---